project-89/argOS/designDocsBackup/tools/tool-system.md

     examples/tools/tool_innovation.ts

-These examples demonstrate how the tool system enables rich, emergent behaviors in TinySim simulations.
+These examples demonstrate how the tool system enables rich, emergent behaviors in ArgOS simulations.